chasewnelson/SNPGenie/README.md

 At minimum, a CLC SNP report must include the following 8 default column selections, with the unaltered CLC column headers:

 * **Reference Position**, which refers to the start site of the polymorphism within the reference FASTA sequence;
-* **Type**, which refers to the nature of the record, usually the type of polymorphism, e.g., “SNV”;
+* **Type**, which refers to the nature of the record, usually the type of polymorphism, e.g., "SNV” for single-nucleotide variants;
 * **Reference**, the reference nucleotide(s) at that site(s);
 * **Allele**, the variant nucleotide(s) at that site(s);
 * **Count**, the number of reads containing the variant;